red-collar-official/flutter_kore/packages/umvvm/doc/connectors.md

     );
 ```

-Library creates connectors for every single mvvm instance.
-This way you don't need to write <b>Connector</b> classes for every instance.
+The library creates connectors for every single MVVM instance.
+This way you don't need to write `Connector` classes for every instance.
 You can just use predefined ones as follows:

 ```dart
 @override